 A boat ride through the grottos is a highlight for many visitors to the area.
 I booked our tour ahead of time with Days of Adventure, but during the spring season, it was totally unnecessary.
 There are several tour companies that operate out of the Marina de Lagos and offer a tour of the Ponte da Piedade sea caves.
 We found that the tide during the time of your tour makes more difference than the actual tour operator.
 At the mid-point of the tidal fluctuations, we could enter most of the caves.
 With too high a tide, there was not enough clearance, but with too low a tide, there was not enough water.

 A small bed and breakfast, Quinta da Falcoeira, outside of Lagos was our home base for exploring the area.
 They gave us excellent recommendations for both beaches and restaurants.

-Spain Road Trip: Know Before You Go
+Driving in Spain from Seville to Granada: Know Before You Go

 - Spain is a place to rent the smallest car that you can get away with.
 Do carefully check what each car can carry to make sure it is big enough.
 We noticed that people tended to drive much smaller cars in Spain and Portugal than in Germany and Central Europe.
 Small vehicles easily navigate Spain’s mountain roads and parking garages.

 - There are toll road in Spain.
 We found them easy to pay by either cash (Euros) or card.
 Alternatively, in Portugal a transponder device attached to the front windshield really is necessary to drive on many toll roads.
 We found that renting a car in Portugal with the transponder device and driving into Spain was no problem at all.